How to Successfully Negotiate a Commercial Lease Agreement with a Landlord

 “Name me one thing in this world that isn’t negotiable.” – Walter White, Breaking Bad

 While this may not be technically true—as surely a cashier at McDonald’s would be quite surprised if you tried to talk down the price of a Big Mac—it is a good mantra to have when negotiating terms of a commercial lease.
 For example, many new business owners are surprised to learn that one can not only negotiate certain terms out of the lease, but one can also work other terms into the lease.
+Lease options, such as renewal or expansion options, are a common example of negotiable terms that can provide valuable flexibility for tenants.
 Therefore, keep this in mind when discussing particular lease terms with your potential landlord.

 Determining the Lease Term

 With extension options and escalations, commercial lease terms typically run anywhere from five to twenty years.
 To make a determination as to how long your lease term will be, you will want to consider several economic and personal factors.
+It is important to evaluate your company's current needs and circumstances before deciding on the appropriate lease length.
 For example, if this is your first venture, and it is not a franchise or other well-known store, it is typically best to negotiate a shorter lease term.
 While landlords generally want to sign a tenant for a long lease term, as they do not like spending capital finding new tenants, it is sometimes in their best interest to work with such a tenant to create a manageable lease.

 Ending Your Lease

-When you're ready to end your lease, see LegalNature's article Terminating a Commercial Lease for more information.
+When you are ready to end your lease, see LegalNature's article Terminating a Commercial Lease for more information.

 Reviewing the Lease